-Technical Ice Tool - For Alpamayo and Huascaran participants only.
-A 45 - 50 cm hammer.
+Technical Ice Tool - A 45 - 50 cm hammer.
 Models such as the Black Diamond Black Prophet or Cobra, Charlet Moser Pulsar or Axar, Grivel Rambo and Machine, work well.
 Straight or curved shafts can be used, and they must have a presewn or tied leash.